DormSoup/dormsoup/README.md

 ssh DormSoup -L 5432:dormsoup-mit-dev.cr0im3ybatbs.us-east-1.rds.amazonaws.com:5432
 ```

-Then run `npm run dev` at the `DormSoup/dormsoup` root folder, go to `[localhost:3000](http://localhost:3000)` to checkout the website.
+Then run `npm run dev` at the `DormSoup/dormsoup` root folder, go to `http://localhost:3000` to checkout the website.

 ## Common issues

 - If getting `public key denied` during `ssh`, check if you correctly capitalized `DormSoup`
-- If the website keeps loading after npm run dev, check the dev console for errors.
+- If the website keeps loading after `npm run dev`, check the dev console for errors.
 It is possible that the connection to database is not setup correctly possibly due to incorrect `.env` files
 - If some icons are not correctly loading after `npm run dev`, you need to get the `public/fonts` files from andiliu

 ## Developing practices